CurveZ/QBackupper/linux/ReadMe.md

 # Backupper

-A simple C++ program to back up files from the current directory into a timestamped subfolder.
+A simple C++ program to copy files from the current directory into a timestamped subfolder.

 ## Features

-- Copies all files (or only programming files, if you want) from the current directory to `backup/YYYY-MM-DD_HH-MM-SS/`
+- Copies all files (or only certain files, if you want) from the current directory to `backup/YYYY-MM-DD_HH-MM-SS/`
+- Directories are named so they are sorted both alphabetically and by date.
 - Colored terminal output for status messages
 - Human-readable file size and time formatting
 - Error logging to `back.log` (only if errors occur)